pedropro/object_recognition_demo/README.md

 This released application demonstrates our classification approach to objects in 'real' indoor scenes, by relying only on the depth information captured by the Kinect sensor.
-For the sake of simplicity, this demonstration is limited to a pre-defined set of 14 classes (listed below).
-The respective training data [3] was obtained from: http://rgbd-dataset.cs.washington.edu/.
+For the sake of simplicity, this demonstration is limited to a predefined set of 14 classes (listed below).
+The respective training data [3] was obtained from: http://rgbd-dataset.cs.washington.edu/

+This is the same software that was used in: https://www.youtube.com/watch?v=I_6sQjeo168

 Unfortunately, our current system assumes that the objects are separated from each others by at least 3 cm, and above a large planar surface (e.g. table, floor).
-This is also not a detection system, thus objects that do not belong to the 14-list of classes will be predicted as one of the 14 classes with the most similar shape (e.g. Box classified as a Cereal box).
+Recall that this is not a detection system!
+Thus, objects that do not belong to the 14-list of classes may cause unexpected behaviours.

 To understand our classification and scene processing pipeline, please refere respectively to: